Into the Woods (Hawkwind album)

 Into the Woods is the thirtieth album by space rock band Hawkwind, released on 5 May 2017.
 It peaked at number 34 in the UK Albums Chart.
 In an interview with Phil Alexander for Planet Rock, Brock described the album as "a continuation of the story of The Machine Stops".

+Background

 The group's line-up had stabilised for some time with guitarist/singer Dave Brock, drummer Richard Chadwick and singer Mr Dibs, bassist Haz Wheaton had made a guest appearance on the previous album The Machine Stops replaces Niall Hone here, while guitarist Magnus Martin (whose band Tarantism had often supported Hawkwind) makes his first recorded appearance with the band.